-Knox [110] showed by measurement that an inherent mechanism for asymmetric edge enhancement was built into the classical Floyd-Steinberg error diffusion algorithm.
-In a later paper [111], he demonstrated that the edge enhancement was even stronger in the 12-weight error diffusion algorithm by Jarvis, Judice, and Ninke [99], but could not be detected in the halftone images produced using line-by-line deltasigma modulation.
-Knox [111] gave a partial explanation of the phenomenon, linking it to a component linear in the input image G being present in the error image.
+Knox [107] showed by measurement that an inherent mechanism for asymmetric edge enhancement was built into the classical Floyd-Steinberg error diffusion algorithm.
+In a later paper [108], he demonstrated that the edge enhancement was even stronger in the 12-weight error diffusion algorithm by Jarvis, Judice, and Ninke [96], but could not be detected in the halftone images produced using line-by-line delta-sigma modulation.
+Knox [108] gave a partial explanation of the phenomenon, linking it to a component linear in the input image G being present in the error image.
 This component is subjected to high-pass filtering.
 The output of the high-pass filter finds its way into the quantization noise, causing edge enhancement.
 The mechanisms causing the linear component to appear remained unknown.

-Fetthauer and Bryngdahl [59] estimated strength of the linear component for error diffusion on an ordinary raster and used the estimates to modify the original image so that the discrete Fourier spectrum of the noise accompanying error diffusion of the modified image was close to not containing a spectral component proportional to the DFT of the high-pass filtered original image.
-While the apparent reduction in edge enhancement was achieved, no results of measurements similar to those conducted by Knox [110] for step functions were reported, so it remained unclear just how well their pre-blurring technique worked.
+Fetthauer and Bryngdahl [57] estimated strength of the linear component for error diffusion on an ordinary raster and used the estimates to modify the original image so that the discrete Fourier spectrum of the noise accompanying error diffusion of the modified image was close to not a), b) For the portrait of Anya Pogosyants c), d) For the gray scale ramp containing a spectral component proportional to the DFT of the high-pass filtered original image.
+While the apparent reduction in edge enhancement was achieved, no results of measurements similar to those conducted by Knox [107] for step functions were reported, so it remained unclear just how well their pre-blurring technique worked.
 The intensity values of the modified image can sometimes wander outside the range [0, 1], causing problems with stability of the error diffusion algorithm.
-Subsequent attempts were made [58, 60] to link edge enhancement to a quantization noise component somewhat different from the aforementioned high-pass filtered component of the error image linear in the input image, expose one of the mechanisms causing this quantization noise component to appear, and predict its strength for a particular set of weights for error diffusion on an ordinary raster.
-These attempts were only partly successful.
-In particular, it turned out that the strength of the noise component supposedly responsible for edge enhancement is hard to predict.